-The Lodge at Crossroads is a low-rise apartment complex consisting of 23 buildings and 432 suites constructed in 2001.
+The Lodge at Crossroads is a garden style apartment community consisting of 23 buildings and 432 suites constructed in 2001.
 It is located approximately 10.2 miles from the Raleigh/Durham International Airport and six miles from downtown Raleigh.
-The one, two, and three-bedroom suites are situated on 23 acres of land.
+The one, two, and three-bedroom suites are situated on 28.82 acres of land.
 The property includes a leasing centre, swimming pool, game room, fitness centre and business centre.
-A total of 771 surface parking spaces, 42 detached garages, and 96 attached garages.
+A total of 799 parking spaces which includes 42 detached garages, and 96 attached garages.